 The gNMI Stream

-The gNMI Stream (reference) supports a subscription strategy that allows the client to select which entities are streamed.
+The gNMI Stream [GNMI] supports a subscription strategy that allows the client to select which entities are streamed.
 The measurement data is assumed to normally be positioned directly under the oam-job.
 As a consequence, the subscription selection opportunity allows filtering on a per job basis.
 In the TAPI application it is expected that minimal use will be made of the subscription selection opportunities as the context defines what the client is interested in and hence all enabled performance measures are of interest.

 The gNMI Stream allows for extension with data not defined in the gNMI models.
-The TAPI solution takes advantage of this extension opportunity.YANG and Protobuf
+The TAPI solution takes advantage of this extension opportunity.

+Available streams

+To inform the client of the opportunity to receive information streamed through a gNMI stream the TAPI provider uses the standard method described in section 3.7 Supported and available streams on page16.

+The connection-address should be provided in the format grpc://<host-fqdn>:<port>.YANG and Protobuf

 The following section focusses on the core YANG and Protobuf structure.
 The key class in the PM report is qualified-measurement-common.
-The UML model (see section 8.2.2 The model of gNMI protobuf on page 132) defines the protobuf enumerations.
+The UML model (see section 8.2.2 The model of gNMI protobuf on page 131) defines the protobuf enumerations.